Moby-Dick: Style

 The novel uses several levels of rhetoric.
 The simplest is "a relatively straightforward expository style", such as in the cetological chapters, though they are "rarely sustained, and serve chiefly as transitions" between more sophisticated levels.
-A second level is the "poetic", such as in Ahab's quarter-deck monologue, to the point that it can be set as blank verse.
+A second level is the "poetic", such as in Ahab's quarterdeck monologue, to the point that it can be set as blank verse.
 Set over a metrical pattern, the rhythms are "evenly controlled—too evenly perhaps for prose", Bezanson suggests.
 A third level is the idiomatic, and just as the poetic it hardly is present in pure form.
 Examples of this are "the consistently excellent idiom" of Stubb, such as in the way he encourages the rowing crew in a rhythm of speech that suggests "the beat of the oars takes the place of the metronomic meter".
 The fourth and final level of rhetoric is the composite, "a magnificent blending" of the first three and possible other elements:

 The Nantucketer, he alone resides and riots on the sea; he alone, in Bible language, goes down to it in ships; to and fro ploughing it as his own special plantation.
 There is his home; there lies his business, which a Noah's flood would not interrupt, though it overwhelmed all the millions in China.
 He lives on the sea, as prairie cocks in the prairie; he hides among the waves, he climbs them as chamois hunters climb the Alps.
 For years he knows not the land; so that when he comes to it at last, it smells like another world, more strangely than the moon would to an Earthsman.
 With the landless gull, that at sunset folds her wings and is rocked to sleep between billows; so at nightfall, the Nantucketer, out of sight of land, furls his sails, and lays him to his rest, while under his very pillow rush herds of walruses and whales.